Chapter One: The Pale Cast of Thought

 Harry wet his suddenly dry lips and took a shaky breath, flexing the fingers of the hand he held poised over the box.
 Tentatively, he reached inside.
 But before his fingers brushed the surface, he jerked his hand back with a curse as though the thing had bitten him.

 "Bollocks," he muttered, rising abruptly to his feet.
 He couldn't believe he'd almost forgotten it.
-Wrenching open the bottom drawer of his dresser, Harry quickly fished Sirius' mirror from the folds of a pair of badly worn and long retired boxers.
+Wrenching open the bottom drawer of his dresser, Harry quickly fished Sirius' mirror from the folds of a pair of badly worn and long-retired boxers.
 Sunlight glinted off its surface, warming his face for the briefest of moments.
-He squeezed his fingers around it and let a sigh of relief before slipping it into the pocket of his jumper.
-Then without further hesitation he strode over to his bed and plucked the snitch gingerly from its container.
+He squeezed his fingers around it and let out a sigh of relief before slipping it into the pocket of his jumper.
+Then, without further hesitation, he strode over to his bed and plucked the snitch gingerly from its container.
 Instantly, Harry experienced the unpleasant, albeit familiar, sensation of being dragged forward through space navel first.

-"Happy Birthday," he said, offering Harry a weary but sincere smile.
+"Happy Birthday, Harry," he said, offering Harry a weary but sincere smile.
 Harry grinned back at him thinking that, now, it just might turn out to be.